CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 2. iOS 8.0 or higher

 ## Installation
-Follow these steps to install the CAMobileAppAnalytics library in your Xcode project using CocoaPods:
+Follow these steps to install the CAMobileAppAnalytics SDK in your Xcode project using CocoaPods
 1. Specify `pod CAMobileAppAnalytics` on a single line inside your target block in a **Podfile**

 example:
 ```
 target 'YourApp' do